microcipcip/vue-use-kit/src/components/useTimeoutFn/stories/useTimeoutFn.md

   - `null` when the timer is cancelled
 - `isIdle: boolean` this value is `true` if the timer has ever been called, `false` otherwise
 - `cancel: Function` the function used to cancel the timer
-- `reset: Function` the function used for resetting the timer
+- `start: Function` the function used for starting or resetting the timer

 ## Usage